-Falsely Accused of Cheating in Missouri, Illinois, Kansas, Oklahoma, or Nebraska?
+Falsely Accused of Cheating in Missouri, Illinois, Kansas, Oklahoma, Nebraska, and Indiana

 There are many things that can cause a divorce, one of them being accusations of cheating.
 When cheating is brought up in the conversation surrounding one’s marriage, it can cause turmoil in the pair that sometimes cannot be fixed.
 Are these accusations even correct?
 Why is one individual in the marriage accusing the other individual in the marriage of cheating?